Autumn Health Tips from Chinese Medicine

 Grief, sorrow, and sadness are often experienced in the chest, specifically in the Lungs, Heart, and Liver—organs involved with sighing, crying, sobbing, and yelling, and with sensations of stuck energy in the torso or breathing disruptions ( breathing exercises and/or moderate cardiovascular exercise can help keep help ease these symptoms by moving energy through the Lungs and chest).
 The Lungs are considered the “sensitive” organ in TCM, since the open airways that supply them make them more vulnerable to external pathogens and irritants than other organs.

 Autumn is a season of heightened risk for Lung health, but it is also considered the best time to treat the Lungs for prevention of illness.
 TCM formulations, such as Jade Windscreen (the basis for our signature Back to School immune support tincture), provide systemic immune support by “releasing the exterior” to ward off airborne threats.
 Many find rapid relief by using essential oils for congestion mitigation, especially dispersed via a diffuser or in an herbal steam.
 Neti pot use can support respiratory health by clearing allergens and microbes from the sinus pathways, reducing our seasonal discomfort and risk of falling ill.
-Since the Lungs and airways loathe dryness, it can be useful to follow up a neti pot cleanse with a few drops of sesame oil and/or a specially formulated nasya oil blend for dry nasal passages.
+Since the Lungs and airways loathe dryness, it can be useful to follow up a neti pot cleanse with a few drops of sesame oil.

 young-woman-with-long-dark-hair-wearing-green-top-and-feather-earrings-leaning-over-bathroom-sink-tipping-green-ceramic-neti-pot-for-sinus-clearing-into-one-nostril